AP® Chemistry Exam Format

 Argumentation | 8–12% |

-“Try to answer each question in one minute.
-If you think you’re exceeding that time limit, leave it and get back to it later.
-You don’t want to spend all your time on just one question.”If you would like to learn how to ace this section, you can check out our article on how to approach AP Chemistry multiple-choice questions.
+If you would like to learn how to ace this section, you can check out our article on how to approach AP Chemistry multiple-choice questions.

 Section II: Free-Response Questions (FRQ)

 Section II is the longest section of the AP Chemistry exam.
 It lasts one hour and forty-five minutes.
-You will be expected to answer 3 long-essay questions and four short-answer questions.
+You will be expected to answer 3 long essay questions and four short-answer questions.
 Questions in this section usually come in sets of 2 or more.
 Each question set will be linked to a given passage.

-The long-essay questions in this section are worth 10 points each, while the short-answer questions are worth up to four points each.
-Similar to Section I, this second section will also test your knowledge of content taught in the nine units of AP Chemistry.
+The long essay questions in this section are worth 10 points each, while the short-answer questions are worth up to four points each.
+Similar to Section I, this second section will also test your knowledge of the content taught in the nine units of AP Chemistry.
 However, unlike the previous section, which only tests 5 of the 6 science practices, this section will test your skills in all six science practices.

 Let’s take a look at the weight distribution of each of the science practices in this section.